Institute of American Indian Arts Archives

 Location and Hours

-The archives are open to all researchers weekdays by appointment only.
+The archives are open to all researchers weekdays by appointment or drop-in.
 Please call the archivist:

 Detailed guides to our processed collections can be accessed on the Rocky Mountain Online Archive.
 New finding aids are added to the database regularly.